 Directed by: Peter Turnbull

-★★★ 'Both writing and acting are well observed and Bartholomew keeps up a strong rapport with her audience' (The Stage)
+★★★ 'Both writing and acting are well observed and Neville keeps up a strong rapport with her audience' (The Stage)